The Public Paperfolding History Project

 1960

-Publication of 'All About Origami' (in English)
+Publication of his book 'All About Origami' (in English)

 1961